pbinkley/microcopying_1940/index.markdown

 side of the operation is of a great deal less importance than the organization of the production of the copies that are to be distributed.
-So although that is of great interest from my particular side of the question, I am not sure that <span style="page" id="page102">[p.102]</span> it really ought to be discussed by those of us who are interested solely in obtaining acquisitions for libraries.
+So although that is of great interest from my particular side of the question, I am not sure that <span class="page" id="page102">[p.102]</span> it really ought to be discussed by those of us who are interested solely in obtaining acquisitions for libraries.
 Perhaps that side of it may not be of interest for discussion here.</p>

 </div>